marwahaf/UV_PROJET/README.md

  3-The program used to analyze the data of the camera : it identifies people and calculates the distance to get to them returning a goal.
  > front_camera.py

-- There is one launch file "robot.launch" that launches :
+- It contains one launch file "robot.launch" that launches :
 	- all 3 python scripts
 	- If the rviz parameter is set to true, it launches a visualization with rviz tool in a specific config rviz file "config.rviz" .
-The Rviz files can also be found in the package.
+The Rviz files can also be found in the "robot_acceuil" package under the rviz file .
 	- AMCL : that localize the robot on the map using the laser scans and Monte Carlo method
 	- MapServer: that loads the map saved

 > roslaunch robot_accueil robot.launch rviz:=true

+- It also contains a "dnn-model" file which has all the data allowing the recognition of a person .

+- The repository contains a "map" file which has the saved map of the environment created using map_server map_saver